What is a Watershed?

 The West Valley communities of Campbell, Los Gatos, Monte Sereno and Saratoga lie in the southwest portion of Santa Clara Valley, and include the West Valley, Calabazas, Guadalupe, and San Tomas Aquino watersheds.

-To learn more about the history of the Santa Clara Valley Watersheds, visit Watching Our Watersheds Historic Santa Clara Valley.
+Find your local watershed by visiting Santa Clara Valley Watersheds.
+Explore the history of the Santa Clara Valley Watersheds at Watching Our Watersheds Historic Santa Clara Valley.